digitalunited/bedrock/README.md

 Then running `composer update` will pull down the new version.

-#### Themes

-Themes can also be managed by Composer but should only be done so under two conditions:

-1. You're using a parent theme that won't be modified at all
-2. You want to separate out your main theme and use that as a standalone package

-Under most circumstances we recommend NOT doing #2 and instead keeping your main theme as part of your app's repository.

-Just like plugins, WPackagist maintains a Composer mirror of the WP theme directory.
-To require a theme, just use the `wpackagist-theme` namespace.

-#### Don't want it?

-Composer integration is the biggest part of Bedrock, so if you were going to remove it there isn't much point in using Bedrock.

 ### Capistrano

 [Capistrano](http://www.capistranorb.com/) is a remote server automation and deployment tool.
 It will let you deploy or rollback your application in one command: